scrapinghub/shub/README.rst

     requirements_file: deploy_reqs.txt

-Note that this requirements file is an *extension* of the Kumo stack, and therefore should not contain packages that are already part of the stack, such as ``scrapy``.
+Note that this requirements file is an *extension* of the Scrapy Cloud stack, and therefore should not contain packages that are already part of the stack, such as ``scrapy``.

-You can specify the Kumo stack to be used by extending the ``projects`` section of your configuration::
+You can specify the Scrapy Cloud stack to be used by extending the ``projects`` section of your configuration::

     # project_directory/scrapinghub.yml